-In 1916 craftsman and calligrapher Edward Johnston designed Johnston Sans, a typeface that's been used for signage on the London Underground for over a century.
-Edward Johnston's creation is considered one of the world's longest-surviving examples of a corporate typeface.
+In 1916 English craftsman and calligrapher Edward Johnston designed Johnston Sans, a typeface that's been used for signage on the London Underground for over a century.
+Johnston's creation is considered one of the world's longest-surviving examples of a corporate typeface.

 The typeface was commissioned in 1913 by the head of London Electric Railway (LER), the company operating the capital's subway system.
 The brief given to Johnston was simple: LER wanted a typeface that captured "the bold simplicity of the authentic lettering of the finest periods and yet belonging unmistakably to the 20th century".

 The most recent changes were commissioned in 2016.
 Jon Hunter, Head of Design at Transport for London, wanted a digital typeface that would preserve "the DNA of its truly iconic predecessor" and render perfectly on all present and future branding platforms.
 Characters such as # and @ were added; some letters were widened; and two new weights, hairline and thin, were introduced.

 An innovator and a fine craftsman, Edward Johnston was a modest man who created his typeface while living in Ditchling, a village in the southeast of England and home to a community of fellow artists.
 When asked to list his achievements for Who's Who he duly noted: "Designed block letters based on classical Roman capital proportions (for London Electric Railways), 1916".

 Another gifted typographer whose work profoundly influenced Britain's visual identity in the 20th century was Eric Gill, a friend and former student of Edward Johnston's.
-Gill first met Johnston in 1905 at London's Central School of Art and Design (now known as St Martin's College or Central St Martins) while Johnston was teaching calligraphy.
+Gill first met Johnston in 1905 at London's Central School of Art and Design (now known as St Martin's College) while Johnston was teaching calligraphy.

-Gill Sans was an instant success and, like the Johnston typeface that inspired it and which it closely resembled, was adopted for use on posters, timetables and signage by British railway companies.
+Gill Sans was an instant success and, like Johnston's typeface that inspired it and which it closely resembled, was adopted for use on posters, timetables and signage by British railway companies.
 An article about London North Eastern Railway (LNER) and its decision to use Gill Sans as a standard typeface was published in the Monotype Recorder, Winter 1933.

 I hope you realize that I take every opportunity of proclaiming the fact that what the Monotype people call Gill Sans owes all its goodness to your Underground letter.
-It is not altogether my fault that the exaggerated publicity value of my name makes the advertising world keen to call it by the name of Gill."
+It is not altogether my fault that the exaggerated publicity value of my name makes the advertising world keen to call it ...
+Gill.

 An expert on typefaces summed up these two designers quite amusingly a few years ago.
 He observed that while Eric Gill was flamboyant, controversial, and one of the most influential British artists of the 20th century, Edward Johnston was much more of an underground figure.

-In the early 20th century London's underground railway introduced its own, customized typeface; in August 2017 the BBC announced it's intention to follow suit.
-The new typeface is named BBC Reith (after the corporation's founder, John Reith) and intended to create a uniform voice across the BBC's various platforms, increase clarity at small sizes and offset the cost of licensing commercial typefaces.
+In the early 20th century London's underground railway introduced its own, customized typeface; in August 2017 the BBC announced its intention to follow suit.
+The new typeface is named BBC Reith (after the corporation's founder, John Reith) and intended to create a uniform voice across the BBC's various platforms, increase clarity at small sizes, and offset the cost of licensing commercial typefaces.

 Until this announcement the corporation had been using Arial and Helvetica for digital services and Gill Sans for printed matter.
 But while Gill Sans will continue to be used for the logo, BBC Reith will take on the role of presenting visual communication.
 The typeface evolved from a collaboration between the BBC and Dalton Maag, a firm of international typeface designers headquartered in London, and took over a year to develop.

-According to one source: "Generally costs of licensing depend on how many unique website hits you get a month.
-Depending on the number of hits the costs for the BBC could be enormous.
+According to one source: "Generally, costs of licensing depend on how many unique website hits you get a month.
+Depending on the number of hits, the costs for the BBC could be enormous.
 An organisation could pay a one-off fee for longer periods, but that's going to be a massive fee."

 Typography is an important part of the website design process.
-It has a huge impact on "look and feel", as well as shaping usability and the effectiveness of visual calls to action.
-Traditionally website designers were restricted in terms of which typefaces they could add to websites and until quite recently most sites relied on system fonts such as Arial, Verdana or Georgia.
+It has a huge impact on look and feel, as well as shaping usability and the effectiveness of visual calls to action.
+Traditionally web designers were restricted in terms of which typefaces they could add to websites and until quite recently most sites relied on system fonts such as Arial, Verdana or Georgia.